 To go to university and study for an approved degree, you’ll need to meet the entry requirements.
 This used to only be a combination of GCSEs and A Levels.
 But these days the courses you can take pre-degree are more varied.

 - 5 GCSEs at grades 4 (C) or above which includes Maths, English and sometimes Biology.
 Now you can study Functional Skills courses in place of certain GCSEs.

 - 2+ A Levels in subjects relevant to nursing.
-Now Access to Higher Education Diplomas and other level 3 qualifications can be studied in their place.
+Now Access to Higher Education Diplomas and another level 3 qualifications can be studied in their place.

 By studying an Access to Higher Education Diploma (Nursing), you’ll learn essential topics for all nursing degrees.
-By providing learners with education focussed on the role, it removes the need for multiple A Levels covering broader topics.
+Providing learners with education focussed on the role, removes the need for multiple A Levels covering broader topics.

 The modules included also help you prepare for study at the degree level.
 Which is particularly useful if you’ve been out of education for some time.

-Within this course, you will learn about social factors in health and social care and the human muscular-skeletal system.
-These and the other highly relevant topics covered will help you get a great head-start ahead of your nursing degree.
+Within this course, you will learn about social factors in the health and social care and the human muscular-skeletal system.
+These and the other highly relevant topics covered will help you get a great head start ahead of your nursing degree.